Adel-Moumen/adel-moumen.github.io/index.md

 in computer science with distinction in an innovation and research-devoted <a href="https://reseau-figure.fr/about-cmi/?lang=en">curriculum</a> and earned a two-year entrepreneurship diploma in 2022.
 Currently, I am participating in a master's apprenticeship program in computer science with specialization in AI, where I am professionally contributing to the development of <a href="https://speechbrain.github.io">SpeechBrain</a>, an all-in-one, open-source, PyTorch-based speech processing toolkit with more than 6,000 stars on GitHub.
 At SpeechBrain, I lead the efforts of the Automatic Speech Recognition community.
 In 2019, I started as an autodidact on deep learning and helped frame the largest French AI community.

-Note: I will be looking for a PhD position starting in September 2024.
+Note: I will be looking for a <b>PhD position</b> starting in September 2024.
 Feel free to reach out if you have any positions in mind or if you'd like to chat about SpeechBrain!

 ## Research Interests

-- **Speech:** Automatic Speech Recognition
-- **Deep Learning:** Neural Networks Architectures
+My current research interests revolve around improving Deep Neural Networks (DNNs).
+Specifically, I focus on exploring innovative methods to enhance their efficiency by rethinking their core architecture.
+I am particularly interested in addressing concrete challenges, such as the gradient exploding problem or deep catastrophic forgetting in continual learning.
+My research primarily applies these concepts to the field of automatic speech recognition.

+## SpeechBrain

+I serve as a core maintainer of the SpeechBrain toolkit, responsible for its core development and overall management.
+My role entails actively supporting the toolkit by engaging in discussions, addressing issues, and reviewing pull requests.
+Additionally, I focus on expanding the capabilities of the toolkit by introducing new features for automatic speech recognition.

+One of my notable contributions was the integration of the Encoder-Decoder Whisper model, which was released in December 2022.
+Currently, my ongoing work involves incorporating advanced decoding methods into SpeechBrain speech recognition systems.
+This includes the integration of CTC frame-synchronous beam search and CTC/Att joint decoding, leveraging language models such as kenLM and TransformerLM (e.g., GPT2) for improved performance.

 ## News